acato-plugins/wp-rest-cache/readme.txt

 We are using the WordPress transient API, so as long as you are using a Redis Object Cache plugin which enables Redis caching through the transients API it is supported.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/1307d9dc-155a-4a70-b80c-978a2832290f)

 == Screenshots ==

 1. Settings for the WP REST Cache plugin.